Emilsivertsson/Stage-Oracle/README.md

 ## Usage
 The APIs are used by the frontend application to manage productions and performers.
+To access the Admin pages you log in as "admin" with the password "password2".\
+To access the Performer pages you log in as any of the existing performers with the password "password1".\

 ## Third party credits
 Thanks to ChatGpt, copilot and my rubber-ducks for helping when things got stuck.